clarkevansteenderen/CBC_Tutorials/Tutorial_5/Tut5_ISSR.md

 <br/>

-1)  Determining the optimal threshold value to apply when scoring the presence or absence of a peak.
-The illustration shows three RFU (Relative Fluorescence Units) threshold levels (a, b and c), the resulting binary output at each, and the consolidated binary output representing a replicate pair (where a 1 and 0 or 0 and 1 outputs a
-    \`?’, the shared presence of a band outputs a “1” and the shared absence a “0”).
-B) The effect of bin width on the scoring of peaks.
+Part A): shows three RFU (Relative Fluorescence Units) threshold levels (a, b and c), the resulting binary output at each, and the consolidated binary output representing a replicate pair (where a 1 and 0 or 0 and 1 outputs a \`?’, the shared presence of a band outputs a “1” and the shared absence a “0”).
+Part B) shows the effect of bin width on the scoring of peaks.
 Replicate 1 shows a band of 50.1 base pairs (bp) in size, and replicate 2 shows one of 0.9 bp larger.
 With a bin width set at b1, both will be scored as present at the same locus, but at a width of b2, these bands will be scored as two separate loci.

 ## ISSR electropherograms <a name = "issr_electropherograms"></a>